-Think of that housekeeper again: if she’s ill, the staff don’t tidy up and clean as they should, they grow lazy and slapdash.
-They may hide the true picture for a while by cutting corners, but eventually the sham is exposed and the whole organization slows down.
+Think of that housekeeper again.
+If she’s ill, the staff don’t tidy and clean as they should, they grow lazy and slapdash.
+They may hide the true picture for a while by cutting corners, but eventually the sham is exposed and the whole organisation slows down.

 Others look on and silently think: this house has gone to seed.

 Some fat people remain very energetic but if their Spleen function is out of balance, something will show.